ChaoticBrave/VagrantStoryRandomizer/README.md

 * Updated the area progression option so that you have to go through Catacombs and Sanctum before the next location is randomised.
 * Fixed a bug where enemy models are not randomised in the Wine Cellar.
 * Fixed several model randomizer crashes.
-* The UI is now in wide form.
 * Fixed a bug where a seed refusing to select Enemy Stats unticks Balance Enemy Stats.

 ## To Do